projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 Only the following cases shall be allowed:

-a) ++ or -- operation shall be allowed if it is used alone in the expression;
+a) ++ or -- operation shall be allowed if it is used alone in the expression.
 b) ++ or -- operation shall be allowed if it is used as the third expression of a for loop.

 Compliant example::